What to do in lockdown to keep the family entertained

 Did you know we’ve got plenty of free educational resources, accessible to all, on our website?
 Designed to make learning fun, and even with a ‘rainy day’ activities section, we’ve got you covered!
 Get crafty with our ‘make and do’ activities or use this lockdown break to catch up on Bobby Seagull’s mid-morning maths lessons.

-You can read about more ideas on keeping home learning alive at the weekends in our previous lockdown blog.
+You can read about more ideas on keeping home learning alive at the weekends in our previous home learning during lockdown blog.

 Cooking up a storm